 - If any pupil needs a transcript, complete it with the pupil at the end of the test, under test conditions.
-Particular care should be taken to ensure accurate transcriptions are made and pupil's answers are not corrected or amended. - Ensure that you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, word processor or other electronic or technical device.
-This is so that they can complete the appropriate online notification. - Make sure you have collected every test script.
-Return them immediately to the senior members of staff who are responsible for collating the test. - Do not look at, review or amend pupils' answers in any way (unless it is necessary to make a transcript).
-If you tamper or make changes to pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy tests for any reason.
+Particular care should be taken to ensure accurate transcriptions are made and pupils' answers are not corrected or amended. - Ensure that you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, word processor or other electronic or technical device.
+This is so that they can complete the appropriate online notification. - Make sure you have collected every test paper.
+Return them immediately to the senior member of staff who is responsible for collating the tests. - Do not look at, review or amend pupils' answers in any way (unless it is necessary to make a transcript).
+If you tamper with or make changes to pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy tests for any reason.

-2016 key stage 2 mathematics: Administering the mathematics test Paper 1: arithmetic Print version product code: STA/16/7480/PKp ISBN: 978-1-78644-061-7 Electronic version product code: STA/16/7480/PKe ISBN: 978-1-78644-062-4
+2017 key stage 2 mathematics

+Administering the mathematics test Paper 1: Arithmetic

+Print version product code: STA/17/7773/p ISBN: 978-1-78644-417-2 Electronic version product code: STA/17/7773/e ISBN: 978-1-78644-431-8